No. 4 Notre Dame sacks No. 1 Clemson 47-40 in overtime - WHIZ News

 “I had told our team in our walk-through today, `Just want you to know when we win this game the fans are going to storm the field.
 With COVID being what it is, we need to get off the field,’” Irish coach Brian Kelly said.
 “I beat them off the field.”

-After Williams gave Notre Dame the lead on the first possession of the second OT, the Irish pushed Clemson back with back-to-back sacks on DJ Uaigalelei by Adetokumbo Ogundeji and Daelin Hayes on the first two plays to set up a third-and-24.
+After Williams gave Notre Dame the lead on the first possession of the second OT, the Irish pushed Clemson back with back-to-back sacks on DJ Uaigalelei by Adetokumbo Ogundeji and Daelin Hayes to set up a third-and-24.

 “I took a sack in the red zone,” Uiagalelei said. “… I can’t do that.”